 - Gather seller feedback on whether suggested use cases feel relevant

-- Refine tags based on what’s working and what’s missing
+- Refine properties based on what’s working and what’s missing

-- Document your tagging guidelines for the team
+- Document your property guidelines for the team